ArkCase/ark_setperm/Readme.md

 These are the environment variables that can modify the tool's operations:

+- **DRY__RUN=(True|False)**

+  Enable dry run mode, which both enables DEBUG mode, and disables executing any actual work on the targets.
+Intermediate, temporary files will be created, and target files will be inspected, but no changes will be applied.

+- **DEBUG=(True|False)**

+  Enable debug mode, which causes additional output to view what the script is thinking/doing (this is False by default)

 - **PARALLELISM=number**

   The maximum number of parallel processes to use when running a task (chmod or chown).
 This is important to accelerate processing.
 The default is 4.
 Minimum is 1, maximum is 10